-Spanish telephone service is operated by the Compañia Telefónica Nacional de España (CNTE), better known simply as Telefónica, which has recently been privatized (the remaining government stake was sold in 1997).
-However, although there's now Terra, Teleline, and many other companies that are partially or fully owned by Telefónica.
+Compañia Telefónica Nacional de España (CNTE) operates the Spanish telephone service.
+It is also known simply as Telefónica.
+Nowadays there's Terra, Teleline and many other companies that are partially or fully owned by Telefónica.

 To have a telephone installed or reconnected, you must usually visit the local Telefónica office.
 Take along your passport or residence card (residencia), proof of your address such as a recent electricity bill, and a copy of your property deed (escritura) or rental contract.

-Itemized bills (factura detallada) are provided listing all numbers called (except for metropolitan calls) with the date and time, duration, number of units and the charge.
-Bills can be paid in cash at certain banks, via a bank account or in cash at a Telefónica office.
-Simply present the bill with your payment (you will receive a receipt).
-You can also have your telephone bill paid by direct debit (transferencia) from a bank account, which is advisable for holiday-home owners as it ensures that you aren't disconnected for non-payment.
+Itemized bills (factura detallada) are provided monthly with the date and time, duration, number of units and the charge.
+Bills can be paid in cash at certain Banks or via a bank account.
+You can also have your telephone bills paid by direct debit (transferencia) from a bank account, which is advisable for holiday-home owners as it ensures that you aren't disconnected for non-payment.

 When you move internationally you are taking a big step.
 Lots of things are changing and you have a million things to think about and take care of.
 If you are able to select a top of the line moving company that moves for a modest price, it can take a big weight of your shoulders in busy times.

 Our network of international removal companies can move your furniture & possessions to Spain and anywhere overseas.

 Filling in the form at the bottom will allow you to request up to 5 quotes from various moving companies.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.